AFC Bournemouth: Boscombe

 Although the exact date of the club's foundation is not known, there is proof that it was formed in the autumn of 1899 out of the remains of the older Boscombe St. John's Institute Football Club.
 The club was originally known as Boscombe Football Club.
 The first president was Mr. J. C. Nutt.

 In their first season, 1899–1900, Boscombe competed in the Bournemouth and District Junior League.
 They also played in the Hants Junior Cup.
 During the first two seasons, they played on a football pitch in Castlemain Avenue, Pokesdown.
 From their third season, the team played on a pitch in King's Park.
 In the 1905–06 season, Boscombe graduated to senior amateur football.

 In 1910, the club was granted a long lease over some wasteland next to Kings Park as the club's football ground by local businessman J.E.
 Cooper-Dean.
-With their own ground, named Dean Court after the benefactor, the club continued to thrive and dominated the local football scene.
+With their own ground, named Dean Court after the benefactor, the club continued to thrive, and dominated the local football scene.
 The same year the club signed its first professional player Baven Penton.

 Around about this time, the club obtained their nickname "The Cherries".
 There are two leading explanations of how the club gained the nickname: from the cherry-red striped shirts that the team played in, and, perhaps less plausible, because Dean Court was built adjacent to the Cooper-Dean estate, which, it is believed, may have contained many cherry trees.

 For the first time, during the 1913–14 season, the club competed in the FA Cup.
 The club's progress, however, was halted in 1914 with the outbreak of World War I, and Boscombe returned to the Hampshire League.

 In 1920, the Third Division of the Football League was formed, and Boscombe were promoted to the Southern League, finding moderate success.

 Bournemouth & Boscombe Athletic

 To make the club more representative of the district, the name was changed to Bournemouth & Boscombe Athletic Football Club in 1923.
 During the same year, the club was elected to the newly expanded Third Division South.
 The first league match was at Swindon Town on 25 August 1923, which Bournemouth lost 3–1.
 The first league game at Dean Court was also against Swindon, where Bournemouth gained their first league point after a 0–0 draw.

-Initially, Bournemouth struggled in the Football League but eventually established themselves as a Third Division club.
+Bournemouth struggled in the Football League but eventually established themselves as a Third Division club.
 Bournemouth remains on the records as the longest continuous members of the Third Division.

 As a league club, Bournemouth had to wait until after the Second World War before winning their first trophy.
 This was accomplished as they beat Walsall in the Third Division (South) Cup in the final at Stamford Bridge.